openconfig/public/doc/contributions-guide.md

-# External Submissions to OpenConfig
+# Contributions to OpenConfig
 *Contributors*: robjs<sup>†</sup>, aashaikh<sup>†</sup>, chris_luke<sup>⸸</sup>
 † @google.com, ⸸ @comcast.com
-May 2018
+Created: May 2018
+Updated: August 2022

 ## Rationale
 As the OpenConfig project matures and is adopted by implementors and network